mzelawski/cppml/README.md

 ```bash
 git clone https://github.com/mzelawski/cppml.git
 ```
-in your project file.
+in your project directory.
 Then you have to add this line inside the global CMakeLists.txt file:
 ```cmake
 add_subdirectory(cppml)
 ```